pcsaini/CSWithAndroid-diceroll/README.md

-# diceroll
+# CSWithAndroid-diceroll

-A android app for Dice roll in CS with Android Google
+Unit 2: Dice Roll

-apk file is available with this
+This project is developed as a part of Applied CS with Android with Google workshop.